Corporate Governance

 Reasons for Appointment of Outside Directors

 JSW believes that the function and role of outside directors in corporate governance is to strictly supervise the execution of duties by directors and to make management judgments and decision-making from a neutral and objective standpoint with no conflict of interest with the Company, and from an independent standpoint with no risk of conflict of interest with general shareholders.
-To that end, the Company has appointed four outside directors.
+To that end, the Company has appointed five outside directors.

 The roles expected of outside directors are stipulated in the Corporate Governance Policy.